GerHobbelt/cef-wiki/Tutorial.md

 # Getting Started

-Begin by downloading a binary distribution for your platform from http://cefbuilds.com.
-For the purposes of this tutorial download the 2526 branch or newer.
-Currently supported platforms include Windows, Linux and Mac OS X. Each binary distribution contains all files necessary to build a particular version of CEF3 on a particular platform.
-See the included README.txt file or the "Getting Started" section of the [GeneralUsage](GeneralUsage.md) Wiki page for a detailed description of binary distribution contents.
-The source files linked from this tutorial are for the current CEF3 master branch and may differ slightly from the versions that you downloaded as part of the binary distribution.
+CEF provides a sample project that makes it really easy to get started with CEF development.
+Simply browse over to the [cef-project](https://bitbucket.org/chromiumembedded/cef-project) website and follow the step-by-step instructions.
+The source files linked from this tutorial are for the current CEF3 master branch and may differ slightly from the versions that are downloaded by cef-project.

-## Building the Included Project

-Applications based on CEF binary distributions can be built using standard platform build tools.
-This includes Visual Studio on Windows, Xcode on Mac OS X and gcc/make on Linux.
-Each platform has a slightly different build process and requirements.

-### Using CMake

-Project files for CEF3 sample applications must be built using CMake, a cross-platform open-source build system that can generate project files in many different formats.
-See the comments at the top of the CMakeLists.txt file included with the binary distribution for platform-specific CMake usage instructions.

 ## Loading a Custom URL